 Funnel Cake Variations

-Funnel cakes can be dusted not only with powdered sugar but also cocoa powder works well for a chocolate twist.
-Funnel cakes can be topped with scoops of ice cream or whipped cream and a drizzle of your favorite hot fudge sauce or caramel sauce.
+- You can top funnel cakes with scoops of ice cream or whipped cream and a drizzle of your favorite hot fudge sauce or caramel sauce.

 Funnel Cake Storage

 - Funnel cakes are best enjoyed warm, right after cooking.
 They don't keep well.